 The surprise of the Chrysanthemum cocktail is the nose.
 Its creators surely weren’t trying to duplicate the chrysanthemum scent, but that combination of vermouth, Bénédictine and anise is redolent of gardeny lushness.

-The drink itself is very pleasantly balanced—it’s often been noted that the blend isn’t anywhere near as sweet as you’d suspect from the ingredients; it is a light-flavored, richly layered, low-alcohol aperitif.
+The drink itself is very pleasantly balanced—it’s often been noted that the blend isn’t anywhere near as sweet as you’d expect from the ingredients; it is a light-flavored, richly layered, low-alcohol aperitif.

 - 2 ounces Noilly Prat dry vermouth (or Lillet Blanc)